mkb/mojinations/source/_posts/2011-08-07-homebrew--no-thanks.markdown

 ## Homebrew installs packages into their own isolated prefixes and then symlinks into /usr/local.

 I've repeatedly seen bright people tout this as an advantage which is befuddling.
 Isolated prefix:  good.
 Symlinking everything into `/usr/local`:  bad.
-This means that to remove Homebrew from a machine, rather than nuking a single directory, I have to deal with symlink turds all over the place.
+This means that to remove Homebrew from a machine, I can't just nuke a single directory.
+I have to deal with symlink turds all over the place.
 Brew can clean up the symlinks before I delete the executable, but what if the executable is broken?
 Or what if I forget?
 Or never knew?
 That's a lot of mess to clean up.

 Older versions of MacPorts left some residue around the system, but were pretty well behaved.
 Current versions are very well behaved.
 MacPorts isn't perfect in this regard, but beats Homebrew hands down.